AvramRobert/omnia/docs/cheat-sheet.md

 ## Key Bindings

-**Note: Due to either operating system key priorities and/or the terminal backend _omnia_ uses, some key bindings might not work directly out of the box.**
+**Note: Due to either operating system key priorities and/or the terminal backend, some key bindings might not work directly out of the box.**

 Key bindings are found under `keymap`.\